top of page

 We can provide one-off assessments where required.

-At Protea Therapy, we have experience working with children with a wide range of medical and developmental diagnoses.
 We know that it is important to feel that your therapist has the experience and expertise to work with your child.
-You can rest assured that your therapist has the knowledge and skills to manage a range of communication and feeding problems, even if they have not encountered your child's specific diagnosis before.
-The speech pathologists at Protea Therapy work across research, tertiary education, and science communication, as well as clinical settings; and use cutting-edge research to ensure they have the knowledge they need to manage each client.
+Dr Sanchez has experience working with children with a wide range of medical and developmental diagnoses, and has the knowledge and skills to manage a range of feeding problems, even if she has not encountered your child's specific diagnosis before.
+In addition to her clinical work, Dr Sanchez works in research, tertiary education, and science communication; and uses cutting-edge research to best support each of her clients.

-Dr Katherine Sanchez has trained in a wide range of therapy approaches and techniques, including, but not limited to:
+Dr Katherine Sanchez has trained in a wide range of clinical approaches and techniques, including, but not limited to:

 • Responsive Feeding Therapy